Introduction

 Why Kids Are Drawn to Gaming

-- •Games give instant feedback on actions
+- •Games provide immediate feedback on acts

 - •They build problem-solving skills naturally

-- •Games are colorful, engaging, and fun
+- •Games are vibrant, exciting and fun

 - •They offer creativity (Minecraft, Roblox)